91st Division (United States): World War II

-As the early battles of World War II involving the United States were being fought, the division was reactivated at Camp White, Oregon on 15 August 1942, under the command of Major General Charles H. Gerhardt.
-After initial training at Camp White, the division participation in the Oregon Maneuver combat exercise in the fall of 1943.
+As the early battles of World War II involving the United States were being fought, the division was reactivated at Camp White, Oregon, on 15 August 1942, under the command of Major General Charles H. Gerhardt, around a cadre coming for the most part from the 1st Cavalry Division.
+The enlisted fillers arrived in October and November 1942 from all parts of the United States.
+After initial training at Camp White, the division participation in one of the major Oregon Maneuver combat exercises in the fall of 1943.